 2. Delete the configuration file to create a fresh copy.

 3. Reset the NVRAM/PRAM and SMC.
 NVRAM/PRAM and SMC store some settings related to system hardware.
 Resetting them can fix some SuperDrive ejecting or not working problems caused by hardware issues.

 4. Delete the Finder's preference files.
 Go to Users > [Your User] > Library > Preferences., then find and delete "com.apple.finder.plist" and "com.apple.sidebarlists.plist".

 5. Clean the SuperDrive's slot with compressed gas/Vaccum Cleaner.

 Though all of those CD/DVD drive not working solutions are useful, you still will encounter many more unexpected & new SuperDrive not working issues.
-So, the once-for-all solution to successfully watch new DVD movies/videos is ripping DVD to Mac with the help of best DVD ripper for Mac before SuperDrive doesn't work.
+So, the once-for-all solution to successfully watch DVDs is ripping DVD to Mac with the help of best DVD ripper for Mac before SuperDrive doesn't work.

-Part 2: Common Mac USB SuperDrive Not Working Issues and Solutions
+Part 2.
+Mac USB SuperDrive Not Working Issues

-Q: I upgraded to El Capitan (10.11) on MacBook Air 11 inch and I found that my USB SuperDrive has stopped working.
+Q. I upgraded to macOS Ventura on MacBook Air 11 inch and I found that my USB SuperDrive has stopped working.
 I have reseted SMC and other related things.
 Why does DVD SuperDrive fail to work?
 Anyone else have this problem?

 - Shut down your Mac completely.